Intel Corporation (NASDAQ:INTC) stock: You might be surprised

 Sponsored

-It is also essential to consider INTC stock ratios like the price-to-sales ratio, which is 1.71 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 11.66.
-INTC’s price to book ratio for the most recent quarter was 1.03, resulting in an 3.80 price to cash per share for the period.
+Additionally, it is important to take into account INTC stock ratios, including its price-to-sales ratio, which is 1.69 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 11.57.
+INTC’s price to book ratio for the most recent quarter was 1.03, resulting in an 3.77 price to cash per share for the period.

 How does Intel Corporation (INTC) stock rate among analysts?
 Buy, sell, or hold?